giolekva/pcloud/README.md

 * Face Detector:
   * Registers new Knowledge Graph node tupe ImageSegment and extends previously created Image type with their relation.
   * Registers trigger on new Image nodes with action running face detection algorithm, which upon completion creates ImageSegment node for each face and attaches them to source Image.
+* Photos UI:
+  * Web based photo gallery application consuming Image and ImageSegment nodes via Knowledge Graph API.

+Note that since Object Store is standalone application with it's own API, new third-party applications can be developed to import data from cloud providers, such as Google Drive, where users might currently be storing their personal data.

+# Next steps:
+* To further isolate applications from each other, namespaces they are created must be configured so they can communicate only with core PCloud services.
+PCloud API will take responisibility of forwarding action requests to applications.
+* Once previous step is implemented, PCloud API can enforce ACLs and make application to application communication transparent to the PCloud owner.
+Application during instalation will list actions, provided by other applications, it wants to use.
+And all of these can be reviewed and possibly rejected by the owner.
+* Make Knowledge Graph types namespaced.
+Right now applications add new types into global namespace which can cause conflicts.
+To avoid this Knowledge Graph API can build namespaces on top of Dgraph GraphQL schemas.
+* Support replaying events so applications can "react" to events created before installation.
+This way Face Detection app will be able to process images created before face detector was installed.
+* Make Tensorflow Facenet model work on Raspberry Pi.